Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - apportionment: the act of sharing something between several people/organizations. e.g. dividing costs between each in a fair way, depending on responsibility of each.
 - graying/greying: a person whose hair is becoming gray/white.
 (Def 2: containing an increasing no. of older people.)
 - homely: plain/ordinary, but pleasant.
 (Def 2: of a person, ugly.)
-- staunch: always loyal in supporting a person, organization, or a set of beliefs or opinions.
+- staunch/stanched: always loyal in supporting a person, organization, or a set of beliefs or opinions.
 - impunity: freedom from punishment or from the unpleasant results of something that has been done.
 - calloused: (feet/hands) covered with hard areas of skin.
 - cogitate: to spend time thinking very carefully about a subject.